Student Housing: Scooba campus

 Requirements for residence hall students:

-- Any student who is enrolled at EMCC must maintain a cumulative 1.50 GPA or better to be eligible for campus housing.
-All resident hall students who are in non-compliance with these GPA standards at mid-term (9 weeks) will be sent a written warning of their residence hall status.
+- Any student who is enrolled at EMCC must maintain a minimum cumulative GPA to be eligible for campus housing.
+For freshmen, the minimum GPA is 1.50; for sophomores, the minimum GPA is 1.75.
+Residence hall students who are in non-compliance with these GPA standards at mid-term (9 weeks) will be sent a written warning of their residence hall status.
 Notification of non-compliance of these regulations will be made by the Director of Student Housing.

 - Any student in non-compliance with the GPA requirements at mid-term will be required to attend counseling and study aid programs two nights a week under the direction of assigned staff.
 The study aid program schedule will be posted in residence halls and classrooms in advance.